davmitch0971-sudo/MSRC-110240-Evidence/README.md

 Summary: Automated monitoring has detected a continuous cycle of state changes (7+ unique hashes) within a 15-minute window following formal notification.
 ​Technical Indicator: The environment is currently exhibiting "Panic Cycle" behavior, indicating that the remediation of the documented Authorization Boundary Failure is causing significant infrastructure regression.
 ​Monitoring: Active.
 All state transitions are being cryptographically logged as forensic evidence of remediation difficulty.

+---
+## 8. Observation of Continuous Infrastructure Volatility
+**Current Status:** Active Incident Response (MSRC/Origin) **Last Update:** 2026-04-06 02:00 AM CDT

+Following the initial state change at 01:49 AM, the 'Sentinel' monitor has captured a continuous sequence of unique cryptographic signatures (8+ events) in under 15 minutes.

+**Technical Implication:**
+This rapid-fire succession of state changes is indicative of a "Panic Deployment" or a "Failed Remediation Cycle."
+It confirms that the documented Authorization Boundary Failure is deeply integrated into the infrastructure and is resisting standard hot-patching.

+All unique hashes and timestamps are being preserved as forensic evidence of remediation complexity.